neondatabase/website/content/docs/ai/ai-intro.md

 ## pg_embedding

 `pg_embedding` is an open-source extension that enables storing vector embeddings and graph-based exact and approximate nearest neighbor search in Postgres using the Hierarchical Navigable Small World (HNSW) algorithm.
 It supports HNSW indexes, which unlock new levels of efficiency in high-dimensional similarity search compared in `ivfflat` indexes, enabling you to scale your AI applications to millions of rows.
+To get started, see [The pg_embedding extension](/docs/extensions/pg_embedding).

+If you are currently using `pgvector` and want to try `pg_embedding`, refer to [Migrating to `pg_embedding`](tbd).

 ## pgvector

 `pgvector` is an open-source extension that enables storing vector embeddings and exact and approximate nearest neighbor search in Postgres.
 It supports `ivfflat` indexes.
+To get started, see [The pgvector extension](/docs/extensions/pgvector).

 ## Example applications